mucherino/teaching/README.md

 * [One exercise](./HPC/game/README.md) to practise your implementation skills in both MPI and CUDA!

 ## Tables of content by course

+The given information still makes reference to last year.
+It will updated soon.

 * [High Performance Computing](./HPC.md);
 * [Advanced programming](./Advanced.md).